-Cut out the protractor and make sure to punch or cut the hole as precisely as possible.
+Cut out the protractor and make sure to punch or cut out the spindle hole as precisely as possible.

 Loosen the screws that hold the cartridge in place just enough so it can be moved, but cannot move by itself.
 Set the stylus precisely onto the outer grid’s center point.
-Lift the tonearm and adjust the cartridge’s angle until its front is parallel with the grid.
-If the front is flat, taping a pencil lead to it will help to make a more precise adjustment.
+Lift the tonearm and adjust the cartridge’s angle until its front is parallel with the grid when lowered onto the protractor.
+If the cartridge front is flat, taping a pencil lead to it will help to make a more precise adjustment.

 Then check the cartridge alignment on the inner grid.
 Lift the tonearm and move the protractor to place the stylus on the inner grid’s center point.
 If the cartridge is at an angle here, adjust the overhang according to the following illustrations:

 Then start again on the outer grid.
-Repeat until the cartridge is correctly aligned on both grids.
-Tighten the screws and do not forget to set the tracking force and anti-skating back to the weight specified for your stylus.
+Remember to only change the overhang on the inner grid and only the angle on the outer one.
+Repeat until the cartridge is perfectly aligned on both grids.
+Tighten the screws and do not forget to set the anti-skating back to the force specified for your stylus.